£1.4m fine for 2 Sisters Food Group after worker’s torso crushed

 The Health and Safety Executive (HSE) investigation found the guarding on the machine was insufficient and it was common practice for blockages to be cleared while the machine was operational.

-2 Sisters pleaded guilty to breaching ss 2(1) and 3(1) of the Health and Safety at Work Act.
+2 Sisters pleaded guilty to breaching sections 2(1) and 3(1) of the Health and Safety at Work Act.

-The company, which makes Fox's Biscuits, Holland's Pies and Matthew Walker Christmas puddings, had a turnover of £1.05bn in the year to July 2017, which greatly exceeds the threshold for "large organisations" under the sentencing guidelines.
+The company, which makes Fox's Biscuits, Holland's Pies and Matthew Walker Christmas puddings, had a turnover of more than £1 billion in the year to July 2017, which greatly exceeds the threshold for 'large organisations' under the sentencing guidelines.